Our neighborhoods feel like small towns nestled within the metropolitan area, each with its own flavor and just a short trip to Downtown.

 Lake Washington Neighborhoods

-From the exclusive Broadmoor neighborhood south to Mt Baker and Columbia City, you'll find a lot a tradition and long standing communities.
+From the exclusive Broadmoor neighborhood south to Mt Baker and Columbia City, you'll find a lot of tradition and long standing communities.

 Burien - Normandy Park